some-natalie/some-natalie/_tabs/speaking.md

   1. [Introduction](../blog/git-code-audits), threat model, and biases I have
   1. [Configuration matters](../blog/git-config-audits) to consider
   1. [Identity is hard](../blog/git-identity) to demonstrate, especially distributed
+  1. [Tips for auditing changes in git](../blog/git-what-changed) - some common ways to not prove what happened and other weird conversations

 ### A Gentle Intro to Container Escapes and No-Clump Gravy